IlyaGusev/unmerge/PHASE2.md

 ## Executive Summary

 Phase 2 of the UNMERGE project achieved exceptional success in creating diverse multi-skill target models for decomposition analysis.
-All 72 planned model configurations were successfully merged with a **100% success rate**, establishing a comprehensive testbed for the causal unmerging framework.
+All 72 planned model configurations were successfully merged with a **100% success rate**, establishing a comprehensive testbed for the unmerging framework.
 The phase systematically generated target models across three strategic groups (known, unknown, and mixed task compositions) using four different merging methodologies, creating the foundation for subsequent decomposition and verification phases.

 ### Key Achievements:
 - **Complete Success**: 72/72 model configurations successfully merged (0 failures)